microsoft/onnxruntime-inference-examples/js/quick-start_onnxruntime-web-bundler/README.md

 This example contians a `package.json` file, which already lists "onnxruntime-web" as dependency and webpack packages as development dependency.
 To work on your own `package.json`, use command `npm install onnxruntime-web` to install ONNX Runtime Web, and use command `npm install --save-dev webpack webpack-cli` to install webpack as development dependency.

 [Webpack](https://webpack.js.org) is a very powerful bundler.
-This example shows basic usage only.
-See also [Getting Started](https://webpack.js.org/guides/getting-started/) for more information.
+This example uses a simple config file `webpack.config.js` to shows basic usage only.
+See also Webpack's [Getting Started](https://webpack.js.org/guides/getting-started/) for more information.

 In this example, we load onnxruntime, create an inference session with a simple model, feed input, get output as result and write it to the HTML page.
 All functions are called in their basic form.